CSC-690-Final/Final-Project/README.md

 # Final-Project
 # Proposal
-## Group "Name"
+## Group "Trivia"
 ## Names:
 ### Elina Suslova
 ### Mark Tompong
 ### This is an initial proposal for CSC690 final project
 Our final project will be a trivia game.
 User will be able to choose a category from a list of categories related to different subjects (such as sports, history, etc).
 Then different questions related to the category will appear on a screen and when user is ready to learn an answer he/she will be able to request program to reveal the answer.
 After that user can choose to continue to a different question in the same category or go back to a main menu to choose different category.